Ma-Marcinowski/Verificational-Model/README.md

      * To minimize overfitting and perturbations (due to the noise present in some cases of IAM images), the threshold of a function thresholding to zero is lowered to 15, and slight noise is added to all images (both CVL and IAM);

-     * Because thresholding of empty patches by mean pixel value proved ineffective over time, another more subtle method is applied, i.e. any given patch is multiplied by a filter matrix (vide `Examples` folder) and accepted if the sum of all it's elements is higher than a zero.
+     * Because thresholding of empty patches by mean pixel value proved ineffective over time, another more subtle method is applied, i.e. any given patch is multiplied by a filter matrix (vide `/Examples/Preprocessing-Filters/` folder) and accepted if the sum of all it's elements is higher than a zero.
 It has to be noted that ultimately five filters are applied, therefore any given patch effectively has to pass five thresholds;

      * No cross-databases pairs are generated, i.e. negative instances of inter databases image pairs, such that for any given `xy` pair, an `x` belongs to CVL testset and `y` to IAM testset (or vice versa).